Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 “You’ll need to be able to feel what your champions are feeling, good or bad,” says Tony.

-Jasmine explains, “Showing empathy and understanding towards their challenges can help build trust and show that you are invested in their success.”
+Jasmine explains, "Showing empathy towards their challenges builds trust and shows you are invested in their success."

 2. Stay flexible and provide support based on their needs